Frozen Shoulder

 Stage 2: Frozen Phase

 During this stage, the pain may decrease, but the stiffness in the shoulder becomes more severe.
-It may be difficult to perform daily activities such as reaching or lifting, and the range of motion is significantly limited.
-This stage can last between 9 months to 15 months.
+It can be hard to do daily tasks like reaching or lifting.
+The range of motion is greatly limited.
+This stage can last between 4 to 12 months.

 Stage 3: Thawing Phase

-In the final stage, the range of motion in the shoulder starts to improve and the stiffness gradually decreases.
-This stage can take from 15 months to 2 years to fully resolve with the help of physiotherapy.
+In the final stage, the range of motion in the shoulder starts improving and the stiffness gradually decreases.
+This stage can take from 5 months to 24 months to fully resolve with the help of physiotherapy.

 Causes of Frozen Shoulder

 The exact cause of frozen shoulder is unknown and not fully understood at the moment.
-However, it has been linked to certain risk factors such as diabetes, thyroid disorders, and whether you have had previous shoulder injuries or surgeries.
+However, it is linked to some risk factors.
+These include diabetes, thyroid problems, and past shoulder injuries or surgeries.

 Physiotherapy Assessment and Diagnosis